harvardartmuseums/api-docs/README.md

 > A simple abstract use of the color information supplied with some of the object records.
 >
 > [Spectrum Explorer](http://apps.harvardartmuseums.org/spectrum-explorer)
-> The color spectrum that is part of the branding of the Harvard Art Museums.
+> See color spectrum that is part of the branding of the Harvard Art Museums.
 >
 > [Museum Explorer](http://apps.harvardartmuseums.org/museum-explorer)
-> See the entire museum through tree and pack graphs.
+> See the entire museum through tree and pack graphs and floor plans.
 >
 > [ARTphone](https://github.com/harvardartmuseums/ARTphone)
 > Call or text the word "random" to 1-617-500-1866 to listen to the collection.